Data4Democracy/docker-scaffolding/Readme.md

 OS, not just Python packages.

 This template sets up a Node webapp server, Flask webapp server, a Conda environment running Jupyter, and Postgres and MongoDB databases that they can talk to.
-For a project that only uses some of these, you can delete the unused parts from `docker-compose.yml` and remove the files.
+The idea is that you'll delete the pieces that you don't intend to use (remove them from `docker-compose.yml` and delete the directories), and customize the ones you do.

 To get started: